 In honor of The Academy Awards this Sunday, my dear friend Ruth over a Flixchatter is doing a mini-blog-a-thon for the occasion.
 In looking at Best Pictures by decade, she generously offered me a shot at contributing one for a particularly turbulent ten-year period.
 Without hesitation, I choose the film that’ll reach its 40th anniversary this year, one memorable enough that it christened another series of mine, already.
 It is a motion picture that was distinctly of the 70s, endures without a trace of wistfulness even decades later, and yet still casts a long shadow.

 If anything is certain in this year or the next, the Academy of Motion Picture Arts and Sciences will invariably get something wrong.
-They’ve awarded the Oscar to a picture, actor/actress, or [insert writer, producer, etc.] that have a) jaw-dropped the audience (there and on television), the media, and certainly the nominees, immediately, or, b) after thoughtful rumination years later, everybody and their grandmother saw it for what it was.
+They’ve awarded the Oscar to a picture, actor/actress, or [insert writer, producer, etc.] that have a) jaw-dropped the audience (sitting there and watching on television), the media, and certainly the nominees, immediately, or, b) after thoughtful rumination years later, everybody and their grandmother saw it for what it was.
 A mistake.
 To keep it manageable, we won’t even go into those Oscar snubbed.
 It’s why discerning blog articles by colleagues like these abound at this time of year:

 - IS ‘BAFTA’ GAINING ON ‘OSCAR’ IN THE PRESTIGE STAKES? by Ronan Wright, Filmplicity